codepraycode/nobox-cli/.github/CONTRIBUTING.md

 Welcome.
 Thank you for considering contributing to the NoBox console.
 It’s people like you who make the NoBox console such a great tool, and NoBox cloud services promising.
 Now that you intend to contribute, here's how we can help.

 This document is to make the contribution process easy and effective for everyone involved.

 Contributions involves finding and identifying bugs, fixing issues, suggesting and working on improvements, and more.
 Of course, we can't do it all ourselves, and thus welcome contributions.

 Following these guidelines communicates that you respect the time of the developers managing and developing this project and in return, they should reciprocate that respect in addressing your issue or assessing patches and features.

-## Getting started.
+## Getting started

 This app is powered by NodeJs🌟, and developed in typescript